Ralph de Boissière

 Ralph Anthony Charles de Boissière (6 October 1907 – 16 February 2008) was a Trinidad-born social realist novelist, who in 1948 settled in Melbourne, Australia.
-Described as "an outspoken opponent of racism, injustice, greed and corruption, a passionate humanist with a vision of a just society", he was the author of four novels although he was most acclaimed for the first two: Crown Jewel and Rum and Coca-Cola, both originally published in the 1950s.
+Described as "an outspoken opponent of racism, injustice, greed and corruption, a passionate humanist with a vision of a just society", de Boissière was the author of four novels although he was most acclaimed for the first two: Crown Jewel and Rum and Coca-Cola, both originally published in the 1950s.
 A fifth novel, titled Homeless in Paradise, remains unpublished.